jubako/arx/README.md

 |   FS |         32m |

-Arx archive are a bit bigger (about 1%) than tar.zst archive but 15% smaller that squashfr.
-Creation and full extraction time are a bit longer for arx but times are comparable.

-Listing files ar accessing individual files from the archive is far more rapid using arx or squash.
-Access time is almost constant indpendently of the size of the archive.
-For tar however, time to access individual file is greatly increasing when the archive size is increasing.

-Mounting a arx archive make the archive usable without extracting it.
-A simple `diff -r` takes 4 more time than a plain diff between two directories but it is a particular use case (access all files "sequentially" and only once).

-But for linux documentation arx is 444 time quicker than tar (several hours).
-The bigger the tar archive is the bigger is this ratio.
-I haven't try to do a mount-diff for the full kernel.

-For kernel compilation, the overhead is about 25%.
-But on the opposite side, you can compile the kernel without storing 1.3GB of source on your hard drive.
+Arx archives are slightly larger (about 1%) than tar.zst archives but 15% smaller than squashfs.
+Creation and full extraction times are comparable to other formats, but listing files and accessing individual files from the archive are much faster using arx or squashfs.
+Access time is almost constant independently of the archive size, unlike tar, where access time increases significantly with archive size.
+Mounting an arx archive makes the archive usable without extraction.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## Sponsoring

+I ([@mgautierfr](https://github.com/mgautierfr)) am a freelance developer.
+All jubako projects are created in my free time, which competes with my paid work.
+If you want me to be able to spend more time on Jubako projects, please consider [sponsoring me](https://github.com/sponsors/jubako).
+You can also donate on [liberapay](https://liberapay.com/jubako/donate) or [buy me a coffee](https://buymeacoffee.com/jubako).

+## License

+This project is licensed under the MIT License - see the [LICENSE-MIT](LICENSE-MIT) file for details.